-How to Massage the Perineum
+How to Do a Perineal Massage

-Because perineal massage requires both focus and relaxation, couples will first want to make the environment as comfortable and soothing as possible.
+Because a perineal massage requires both focus and relaxation, couples will first want to make the environment as comfortable and soothing as possible.
 Candles and healing music aren’t necessary, but they can help.
 The idea is to help signal that it’s time for some intentional practice and bodywork and couples remove themselves from the distracting daily hustle.
 It should be taken as a given that cellphones should be banished for the duration of the massage.

-Couples should have vaginal lubricant or coconut oil on hand to make perineal manipulation easier and couples might want to place a towel under the woman’s bottom to avoid mess.
+Couples should have vaginal lubricant or coconut oil on hand to make perineal manipulation easier and couples might want to place a towel under the pregnant woman’s bottom to avoid mess.
 Moms-to-be should position themselves on their backs, uncovered at least from the waist down with their legs spread in a butterfly position.
 They need to be in a relaxed and comfortable position with the understanding that the goal is to relax from head to toe.

 “The throat, the diaphragm, and the pelvic floor are like three locks that interact with each other,” Lyon says.
 “They all have to be relaxed for any one of them to be relaxed.”

 After the partner positions themselves, the couple should start matching breath.
 That means that women find a relaxed, intentional breathing pattern and their partners match that breath.
 This is important because breath will be an important indicator during the massage.

 - Upon explicit consent, the partner inserts their index and middle finger into the recipient’s vagina.